cotterpl/kube-training/01-intro/README.md

 ### Exercises

+1. List namespaces.
+2. List running pods in default / example namespace.
+3. List running pods in all namespaces.
-1. Figure out how to remove pod.
+4. Figure out how to remove pod.
+5. Figure out IP address of ubuntu pod.
+6. Figure out IP address of first worker node.
-2. Download yaml definition of created namespace and pod (hint: `-o yaml`).
+7. Download yaml definition of created namespace and pod (hint: `-o yaml`).
 Do you see any fields added by Kubernetes?
-3. Check which pods are running in each node.
+8. Check which pods are running in each node.
-4. Try finding logs for Kubernetes control plane components.
+9. Try finding logs for Kubernetes control plane components.
-5. See what is in `~/.kube`.
+10. See what is in `~/.kube`.
 What is `kubectl --context` for?
 How to switch it?